AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

 You can run the **ping `hostname`** command to make sure the server can reach itself.

 ## Distribution based on RPM packages {#distribution-based-on-rpm--packages}

+>[!AVAILABILITY]
+>
+>Starting v7.4.1, libraries for RPM Linux packages are no longer included in Campaign.
+You must install these librairies.
+>

 To install Adobe Campaign onto an RPM (RHEL, CentOS) operating system, follow these steps: